microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Supported Java versions

-The supported version for running the VS Code for Java extension and the supported version for your projects are two separate runtimes.
-To run VS Code for Java, Java SE 11 or above version is required; for projects, VS Code for Java supports projects with version 1.5 or above.
+The supported version for running the VS Code for Java extension and the supported version for your projects are two separate requirements.
+To run VS Code for Java itself, Java SE 11 or above version is required; for projects, VS Code for Java supports version 1.5 or above.
 For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 ### Using the Java runtime configuration wizard